aptech/docs/docs/CR-externdataloop.rst

 Format
 ----------------
-.. function:: extern variable_list
+.. function:: extern [variable_list]

 Remarks
 -------

-Commas in variable_list are optional.
+Commas in *variable_list* are optional.

-extern tells the translator not to generate local code for the listed variables, and not to assume that they are elements of the input data set.
+:func:`extern` tells the translator not to generate local code for the listed variables, and not to assume that they are elements of the input data set.

-extern statements should be placed before any reference to the symbols listed.
-The specified names should not exist in the input data set, or be used in a make statement.
+:func:`extern` statements should be placed before any reference to the symbols listed.
+The specified names should not exist in the input data set, or be used in a :func:`make` statement.

 Examples